JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 and GitHub Pages.
 This is the same approach used by this package to host it's own docs -- the docs you're currently reading.

----

-**Notes**
+!!! note

     Following this guide should be the *final* step you take after you are comfortable with the syntax and build process used by `Documenter.jl`.
-Only proceed with the steps outlined on this page once you have successfully used `mkdocs` locally to build your documentation.
-`mkdocs` can typically be installed using `pip install mkdocs` in your terminal.
+Only proceed with the steps outlined on this page once you have successfully used `mkdocs` locally to build your documentation.  `mkdocs` can typically be installed using `pip install mkdocs` in your terminal.

     This guide assumes that you already have GitHub and Travis accounts setup.
 If not then go set those up first and then return here.

----

 ## Overview